BCBA® Certification & Requirements: A Step-by-Step Guide

 First, students may not start fieldwork until they:

-- An active BCBA® in good standing who has held their certification for one year or more.
+• Be an active BCBA® in good standing who has held their certification for one year or more.

-- A psychologist certified in Behavior and Cognitive Psychology by the American Board of Professional Psychology.
+• Be a psychologist certified in Behavior and Cognitive Psychology by the American Board of Professional Psychology.

-- A certified VCS instructor.
+• Be a certified VCS instructor.

-- An active BCBA® who has been certified for less than a year if said supervisor meets with their own qualified supervisor at least once a month.
+• Be an active BCBA® who has been certified for less than a year if said supervisor meets with their own qualified supervisor at least once a month.

 Acceptable Activities and How They’re Broken Down

-The BACB handbook lists quite a range of acceptable fieldwork activities to help students have a dynamic and explorative experience.
+The BACB lists quite a range of acceptable fieldwork activities to help students have a dynamic and explorative experience.
 Some of these activities include:

 These activities are generally broken down into restricted activities and unrestricted activities.